handsontable/handsontable/.github/ISSUE_TEMPLATE/handsontable-for-react.md

 ---
-name: Handsontable
+name: Handsontable for React
-about: Issues regarding Handsontable.
+about: Issues regarding the React wrapper for Handsontable.
 title: ''
-labels: ''
+labels: react
 assignees: ''

 ---